-The following are the 2021 approved PD waivers.
-With this PD amendment request, the applicant has reduced the number of waivers from 6 to 4.
-The eliminated waivers are shown with a strike-thru line.
+The following waivers 1-6 are the 2021 approved PD waivers.
+With this PD amendment request, the applicant will slightly modify the waivers.
 Text in bold are proposed amendments to the approved PD waivers or clarifications.
+In addition, a waiver related to residential architecture has been added.